-Estimating Liabilities Related to Previous Development Bank Operations.
+Estimating the Liabilities Related to Previous Development Bank Operations.
 The estimated liabilities related to previous development bank operations of the Company is based on the management's best estimate of the amount expected to be incurred to settle the obligation.

-Liabilities arising from the MOA amounted to ₱161.9 million and ₱159.3 million as at December 31, 2020 and 2019, respectively (see Note 10).
+Liabilities arising from the MOA amounted to ₱164.3 million and ₱161.9 million as at December 31, 2021 and 2020, respectively (see Note 9).

-Assessing Expected Credit Losses on Financial Assets at Amortized Cost.
+Assessing the Expected Credit Losses on Financial Assets at Amortized Cost.
 The Company applies the simplified approach on its rent receivables and the general approach on all its other financial assets at amortized cost in measuring the expected credit loss.
 The Company estimates the expected credit loss on its rent receivables using a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.